skaduteye/Alx_DjangoLearnLab/advanced-api-project/README.md

 ✅ **Documentation**
 - Comprehensive docstrings in views
 - Detailed comments in code
-- Complete API documentation in README
+- Complete API documentation in README with examples

 ## Configuration Details